 Lime is no different.
 The monoterpene beta-pinene gives lime its woodsy type scent and also is part of what makes it into a bacteria killer!
 In one study, beta-pinene was shown to have an inhibitory effect on the growth of bacteria when tested against a popular antibacterial drug.

-All of the chemical compounds inside lemon essential oil offer benefits, but these are some of the most significant compounds found inside of this fantastic oil.
+All of the chemical compounds inside lemon essential oil offer benefits, but these are some of the most significant compounds found inside of this fantastic citrus oil.

-Health Benefits of Lemon Essential Oil
+Lemon Essential Oil Benefits

 May Help Reduce Nausea